2022 Vitória school attack: Aftermath

-The week after his rampage, the school implemented a panic button in the case of further attacks.
+The week after his attack, the school implemented a panic button in the case of further attacks.

 One month after the failed attack, a school shooting took place in the city of Barreiras, Bahia, where a 14-year-old student identified by his initials as I.S.C. attacked Eurides Santana Municipal School with a .38 revolver (stolen from his father, a policeman), a machete, a folding knife and an improvised explosive device, killing one girl before being shot and injured by police.
-Although the inquiry into Lira's actions had already concluded, a new investigation was opened after it was revealed I.S.C. and Lira were online acquaintances on the communication platform Discord.
+Although the inquiry into Trad's actions had already concluded, a new investigation was opened after it was revealed I.S.C. and Trad were online acquaintances on the communication platform Discord.
 It was discovered they openly discussed their respective attacks' planning with each other.
-According to a manifesto by I.S.C., published on his Twitter account "Hannya_88", they talked together for a year, during which Lira tried to convince him to not commit the shooting, seeing as how he was younger than him.
-The teenager was apparently "inspired" by Lira's unsuccessful rampage, and took its weak points as subjects of study while preparing for his own attack.
+According to a manifesto by I.S.C., published on his Twitter account "Hannya_88", they talked together for a year, during which Trad tried to convince him to not commit the shooting, seeing as how he was younger than him.
+The teenager was apparently "inspired" by Trad's unsuccessful attack, and took its weak points as subjects of study while preparing for his own attack.
 He was later sentenced to three years' compulsory detainment, the harshest criminal penalty available for minors in Brazil.

-In April 2023, his mother, Adriana, gave an interview where she described raising him and the potential warning factors for other parents to look out for, such as a sudden emotional coldness and how social isolation can lead to mental illness, a sentiment that had been shared by authorities in the weeks following the attack.
+In April 2023, his mother Adriana, a nurse, gave an interview where she described raising him and the potential warning factors for other parents to look out for, such as a sudden emotional coldness and how social isolation can lead to mental illness, a sentiment that had been shared by authorities in the weeks following the attack.
 In April 2025, she gave another interview, this time to the Brazilian podcast Mulheres Reais, where it was revealed that she had worked four jobs and sold her apartment in order to afford lawyers and psychiatrists for her son, and her entire family had been the subject of online harassment and death threats, especially Henrique's twin brother.

-While imprisoned, Lira was beaten by six fellow inmates and had to change prisons, from Guarapari to Viana.